 Celebrating 50 Years of Growing in Wisdom, Grace, and Knowledge

 In 2016, the whole St. Gabriel Community celebrated our 50th Jubilee!
-The theme was Rediscover, Renew, Re-Evangelize and the logo was created by alumni, Maddie Lough.
-We took time look back and thank those who founded the school with great sacrifice.
+The theme was Rediscover, Renew, Re-Evangelize, and the logo was created by alumni, Maddie Lough.
+We took the time to look back and thank those who founded the school with great sacrifice.
 We now enjoy the fruits of their labor and thank them.
-We carry the torch on with the desire to grow closer to God, to keep growing in wisdom, grace, and knowledge and remain a leader in Catholic education.
+We carry the torch on with the desire to grow closer to God, to keep growing in wisdom, grace, and knowledge, and remain a leader in Catholic education.

 Full Steam Ahead!

 In 2017, St. Gabriel School made great progress in the areas of STEAM education by obtaining a State of Ohio Department of Education STEM School Designation.
 One of two Catholic schools to earn this honor as of 2017.
 The enrollment for the 2018-19 school year in grades JRK through GR 8 is 571.

 In the 2018-19 school year, Mrs. Ann Ulrich, Principal, and Mr. Robert Kumazec, Assistant Principal, took the reigns of leadership.
 They introduced many new initiatives to SGS including, but not limited to The Leader in Me, Seven Habits of Healthy and Happy Kids by Steven Covey.